HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Campaign Journal.md

 ## Active Threads and Goals
 - [[Isilme Vanariel]]'s Dhampirism consequences
 - [[Ulrandir Vanariel]] has not been executed.
 Why?
+	- [[Alfred Gundrei]] must respond to the letter sent by Isilme and Rylai.
+Dinner
 - Restore the [[Einzbern Hold]]
 - Find [[Elizabeth Einzbern]]
 - Find [[Lina Sweetsong]]